Ella Thomas

-Ella A. Thomas (born 1981) is an Eritrean American actress, model and producer.
+Ella Thomas is an Eritrean American actress, model and producer.

-Biography
+Early life and education

-Thomas was born to an Eritrean mother from Asmara and an American Air Force officer, who was stationed in Eritrea.
+Ella Thomas was born to an Eritrean mother from Asmara and an American Air Force officer, who was stationed in the Province of Eritrea.

 When she was still a child, Thomas' family relocated to Germany, where they lived in the small town of Kindsbach.
 There, she attended a local German school.
 Thomas also studied French, while simultaneously continuing Tigrinya and English lessons at home with her mother.
 Around this time, Thomas first developed an appreciation for the performing arts, and began taking part in local school and theater productions.
 She likewise would periodically return home to Asmara to visit relatives.

+Career

 Thomas has guest starred as Agent Deborah Meade on CSI: NY and played one of the lead characters, Anna Roberts, in The Storm miniseries on NBC.
 In the fall 2009, she appeared opposite Bruce Willis in the Touchstone/Disney sci-fi thriller Surrogates, which opened September 25, 2009.

-One of her most recognizable performances was as Viveca, a model who attempts to seduce Vince (played by Adrian Grenier), on the HBO hit Entourage and as P Diddy's fiancée Nadine Alcott on CSI: Miami.
+She appeared as the model Viveca on the HBO series Entourage and as P Diddy's fiancée Nadine Alcott on CSI: Miami.

-Thomas also starred on the breakout series Parenthood opposite Monica Potter and Peter Krause as well as the ABC's hit show Castle.
+Thomas also starred on the series Parenthood, as well as the ABC's show Castle.

-Thomas has a recurring role on NCIS: Los Angeles and returned to the show in the fall of 2015 as the character Jada Khaled.
-Thomas guest starred in the episode "Skin" of the Karl Urban and Michael Ealy helmed FOX series Almost Human.
-She was seen opposite Zoe Saldana as the author Lorraine Hansberry in the Nina Simone biopic, Nina, which was released April 22, 2016.
+Thomas had a recurring role on NCIS: Los Angeles as the character Jada Khaled.
+Thomas also guest starred in the episode "Skin" of the Karl Urban and Michael Ealy helmed FOX series Almost Human.
+She was seen opposite Zoe Saldana as the author Lorraine Hansberry in the Nina Simone biopic, Nina.

-More recently she filmed one of the lead roles in the Hallmark Movie Channel film production Portrait of Love with Francis Fisher as well as recurring on the new HBO series Ballers alongside Dwayne Johnson and John David Washington.
+In January of 2022 she was the co-lead roles in the Tubi original Unborn as well as recurring on the newly released to Netflix Ballers alongside Dwayne Johnson and John David Washington which aired originally aired on HBO.